Cheapest non-owner car insurance companies in Louisiana

 Drivers in Louisiana may need non-owner car insurance if they frequently rent or borrow a car.
 This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
 It doesn't cover you or the car you're driving.

-Non-owner car insurance in Louisiana costs an average of $330, with GEICO offering the lowest rates.
-Our analysis found that State Farm is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In Louisiana, non-owner car insurance costs an average of $330, with GEICO offering the most affordable rates.
+Based on our research, State Farm stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Tip icon You might also be interested in